 It is the policy of the Egan School of Nursing and Health Studies that all admitted students must satisfactorily complete a criminal background check and drug screens prior to participating in the supervised experiential learning component of the curriculum.
-These will be completed at the student's expense at a location of their choice or designated by the University, and may be required more than one depending on the clinical agency requirements.
-Fairfield University and the Egan School of Nursing and Health Studies have no obligation to refund tuition or otherwise accommodate students in the event that a criminal back- ground check or drug screening renders the student ineligible to complete required courses or clinical placement(s).
+These will be completed at the student's expense at a location designated by the University, and may be required more than once depending on the clinical agency requirements.
+Fairfield University and the Egan School of Nursing and Health Studies have no obligation to refund tuition or otherwise accommodate students in the event that a criminal background check or drug screening renders the student ineligible to complete required courses or clinical placement(s).